 What photo editing software do you use?

 I use Lightroom for workflow and my favorite presets are by VSCO.
 For everything else I use Photoshop.
-Some of my favorite actions are from The Coffeeshop Blog.
+Some of my favorite actions are from The Coffeeshop Blog and A Beautiful Mess.

 What blog photo software do you use to format all of your photos for your blog?